h4-ds/genome_classefication_project/README.md

 ## Data Source

-Raw genomic sequence data were obtained from public databases (e.g., NCBI / GISAID).
+Raw genomic sequence data were obtained from public databases (NCBI)

 Due to size and privacy constraints, raw FASTA/FASTQ files are not stored in this repository.